Not sure if New York Fries is right for you?

 Potential Mitigations

-• Your accountant should review the parent company's financials to assess whether they have allocated sufficient capital to support this expansion.
+• An accountant can review the franchisor's financial statements to help you assess whether they appear to have the capital resources to support their stated growth plans.

 New/Unproven Franchise System